linode/docs/docs/networking/diagnostics/diagnosing-network-issues-with-mtr.md

 The command issued to generate the report is `mtr --report google.com`.
 This uses the report option which sends 10 packets to the host `google.com` and generates the output.
 Without the `--report` option, `mtr` will run continuously in an interactive environment.
 The interactive mode reflects current round trip times to each host.
 In most cases, the `--report` mode provides sufficient data in a useful format.

 Following the command, MTR generates its output.
-Typically, MTR reports take a few seconds to generate.
-Do not be alarmed if it takes a few moments to complete the report.
 The report is comprised of a series of hops (12 in this case).
 "Hops" are the nodes, or routers, on the Internet that packets transverse to get to their destination.
-In the above example, packets travel through the "inner-cake" and "outer-cake" local network devices and then to "68.85.118.13"" followed by a series of named hosts.
+In the above example, packets travel through the "inner-cake" and "outer-cake" local network devices and then to `68.85.118.13` followed by a series of named hosts.
 The names for the hosts are determined by reverse DNS lookups.
 If you want to omit the rDNS lookups you can use the `--no-dns` option, which would produce output similar to the following:

     % mtr --no-dns --report google.com
     HOST: deleuze                     Loss%   Snt   Last   Avg  Best  Wrst StDev